JasonJWilliamsNY/2018-07-19-plantbio/index.md

 {% endcomment %}
 <h2 id="schedule">Schedule</h2>

-This is a <b>one-day workshop</b>.
-We will cover a potpourri of content based on the topics below, and according to student backgrounds and interest.
+<b>This content will be presented as part of a one-day workshop</b>.
+We will cover a potpourri of content based on the
+topics below, and according to student backgrounds and interest.
 We will mostly focus on good data management practices and practical introduction to R for beginners.